Dennis-van-Gils/PCB-resistive-AC-soil-moisture-sensor/README.rst

 This project involves a printed circuit board design to measure the resistance between two metallic probes that can be placed inside soil as a measure of the soil humidity.
-It uses AC current to sense the resistance between the probes, preventing corrosion of the probes which otherwise would be the case when a DC current would be used instead.
+It uses AC current to sense the resistance between the probes, preventing corrosion of the probes which otherwise would happen when a DC current is used instead.
 The design is based on the `SMX sensor <https://www.emesystems.com/smx/main.html>`__ by EME Systems.

-The sensor works on both 3.3 V and 5.0 V supply voltage.
+The sensor can be supplied with either 3.3 V or 5.0 V and utilizes an onboard 3 V regulator powering a TLC555 timer.
 The output is a pulse train with an amplitude equal to the supply voltage and of a variable frequency that correlates to the measured resistance.
 The pulses are at a 50% duty cycle.

 Contains EAGLE, Fusion360 and LTSpice project files.